gummesson/jekyll-rake-boilerplate/README.md

 ## Credits

-Many thanks to [ixti](https://github.com/ixti "ixti on GitHub") for finding the `Launchy` gem and poiting me in the right direction.
+Many thanks to [ixti](https://github.com/ixti "ixti on GitHub") for finding the `Launchy` gem and pointing me in the right direction.

 ## License